bogeeee/restfuncs/readme.md

 ````
 See, it uses natural parameters and natual `return` and `throw` flow, instead of dealing with `req` and `res` and Restfuncs will take care about a lot more of your daily, low-level communication aspects.
 That is (features):
+- 🛡️ **Automatic arguments validation** against **native typescript types**
+  Like here, you used typescript to say "name must be a `string`" Restfuncs makes sure that no other evil values will be received.
+String is a simple example but, yes !, you can use the full Typescript syntax, like: refer to your types, unions, interfaces, generics, utility types, conditional types,... everything!
+No need to learn/use ZOD, Typebox, etc. just for that.
+  _Now you may ask how this works, because usually all types are erased at runtime.
+Answer: Your files go through a set of transformer plugins during compilation which add that information and emit fast precompiled validator code.
+  This is backed by the great [Typia](https://typia.io) and [typescript-rtti](https://typescript-rtti.org) libraries._ [See, how to set up the build for that](#setting-up-the-build-here-it-gets-a-bit-nasty-).
+  - 🏷 ️**Supports [Typia's special type tags](https://typia.io/docs/validators/tags/#type-tags)** like `string & MaxLength<255>`
+    _In cases where the full power of Typescript is still not enough for you ;)_
-- 🔌 **Automatic [REST interface](#rest-interface)**, that comes without any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
-Say goodbye to them.
+- 🔌 **Zero conf [REST interface](#rest-interface)** for your remote methods
+  Especially it comes without any `@Get`, `@Post`, `@route`, `@param`, ... decorations.
+Say goodbye to them!
-- 🛡️ **Automatic arguments validation** from native typescript types: Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
-Restfuncs will validate that automatically at runtime.  _No need to repeat yourself in any inconvenient declaration language, no need to learn ZOD._ How does it work ?
-As we know, typescript usually erases all types at runtime.
-Therefore, Restfuncs needs a [tsc compiler plugin](https://www.npmjs.com/package/restfuncs-transformer), to add that type information. _It's currently just a wrapper for [typescript-rtti](https://typescript-rtti.org) and all the props go out to these guys ;)._ [See, how to set it up](#setting-up-the-build-here-it-gets-a-bit-nasty-).
-- **Argments and result shaping**: Automatically removes **extra** properties, that would otherwise cause a validation error.
-Also this allows you to do some [nice Typescript tricks to trim the result into the desired form](#using-typescript-to-automatically-trim-the-output-into-the-desired-form).
-- 🍾 **RPC client** (this is the best part 😄😄😄): Just call your remote methods from the client/browser as if they were lokal like `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
+- 🍾 **RPC client** (this is the best part 😄😄😄)
+  Just call your remote methods from the client/browser as if they were lokal like `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
-  - 🚀 Uses **engine.io (web-) sockets** (default, but can be switched to plain HTTP as well): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
-Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs.
+  - 🚀 Uses **engine.io (web-) sockets**
+    The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
+Restfuncs makes the behaviour fully transparent and interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs. _Still you can switch off sockets and make it do plain HTTP calls._
-- **🔐 Security first approach**: All protection is in place by default.
+- **🔐 Security first approach**
+  All protection is in place by default.
 Exceptions, where you need to take action, are hinted explicitly in the docs, or by friendly error messages on unclear configuration.
 [Friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection).
   Restfuncs is designed to handle setups with different security settings per ServerSession class _while they (always) share one cookie-session_.
 I.e, think of serving a subset of your APIs (ServerSessions) to ALL origins for third party browser apps or for SSO. _[How it works internally](server/Security%20concept.md)_
   - 🛡️ **[CSRF protection](#csrf-protection) with zero-conf**: Especially no csrf tokens need to be passed by you.  _This is said so easy, but there's much effort and research behind the scenes for an in-depth protection of all possible http call situations and also to secure the socket connection._
   - **🔓CORS** of course also ;), _plays together with the above_.
 Just set the `ServerSessionOptions#allowedOrigins` and that's it.
-- **Serve / stream resources**: You can also use your remote methods to [serve/stream resources like html pages / images / pdfs / ...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
+- **⛲ Serve / stream resources**
+  You can also use your remote methods to [serve/stream resources like html pages / images / pdfs / ...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
 - COMING SOON: These coming-soon features are already concepted into the API and already appear in the docs.
 I'm trying my best, to keep new features non-breaking to make the current 2.x version stay the head.
-- COMING SOON: **Callback functions** as usual parameters: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, realtime data, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
+- COMING very SOON: **Callback functions** as usual parameters: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, realtime data, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
 - COMING SOON: Simple **file uploads**: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
 - COMING SOON: **Scalable to a multi node environment**.
 Uses stateless, encrypted tokens (JWT like) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
 See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
 - COMING SOON: **Basic auth** handler.
 Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/2.x/examples/express-and-vite-with-authentication)